 As a speaker, you will not need to buy a ticket, since you gain free entrance to the conference.
 If you have bought a ticket in advance before being accepted, we will refund it, of course.
 According to current plans, there will also be a fancy speakers' dinner!

-We will not be able to cover travelling and accommodation costs for all speakers, but if you require financial support, please participate in our upcoming Opportunity Grant process – speakers will receive special consideration in the selection process.
+We will not be able to cover travelling and accommodation costs for all speakers, but if you require financial support, please participate in our Opportunity Grant process – speakers will receive special consideration in the selection process.

 - Submit your talk in time, no excuses.